Ravindya/Recipe-Sharing-App/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Thank you for checking out the Typing Speed Tester.
+Thank you for checking out the Recipe Sharing Full Stack Project.
 Enjoy your adventure & improve your skill!

 ### Contact :
 Ravindya Jayasooriya<br>